Samtsirhc/mobile-game-auto/README.md

 # mobile-game-auto
-mobile game scripts and control by qq
+mobile game scripts and control by q-bot